mathigon/textbooks/content/sequences/content.md

 At every step, we are adding one more row to the previous triangle.
 The length of the new rows is also increasing by one every time.

 {.todo} An equation that expresses xn in terms of previous values is called a recurrence relation, and these are very useful for calculating the terms of the sequence step by step.
-However if we were only interested in the 100th term of the sequence, we would have to calculate all terms up to 100.
-It would be much easier if we had an equation that tells us any term of the sequence, without calculating all the previous ones.

-{.todo} Let us think again about the multiples of 3.
-Above we found the recurrence relation xn = xn–1 + 3.
-But it is clear that the nth term of the sequence has to be 3 × n.
-For example, the 4th term is 3 × 4 = 12.
-An expression for xn = 3n which only depends on n and not any other x’s is called a closed form solution.
-It has the advantage that we can quickly find very large terms of the sequence without having to calculate all previous terms.
-The 55th term, for example, is 3 × 55 = 165.

 {.todo} A recursive definition must always have two parts, the base case(the starting number) and the recursive case (the pattern to get more terms).
 Note that the base case may include more than one statement as is the case with the Fibonacci sequence.

 {.todo} A recursive rule for a sequence is a formula which tells us how to progress from one term to the next in a sequence.
 Generally, the variable n is used to represent the term number.
 In other words, n takes on the values 1 (first term), 2 (second term), 3 (third term), etc. The variable, an represents the nth term and an−1 represents the term preceding an.

-{.todo} Recursive rules can help us generate multiple sequential terms in a sequence but are not helpful in determining a particular single term.
-Consider the sequence: 3,5,7,…,an.
-The recursive rule for this sequence is an=an−1+2.
-What if we want to find the 100th term?
-The recursive rule only allows us to find a term in the sequence if we know the previous term.
-An nth term or general rule, however, will allow us to find the 100th term by replacing n in the formula with 100.

 ---
 > id: square-numbers